 The government has announced its proposed rates for statutory maternity, paternity, adoption, parental bereavement and shared parental payments from April 2021.
 These are collectively known as "Family-friendly payments".
 These will increase from £151.20 to £151.97 per week.

 However, statutory sick pay (SSP) is set to increase.
 From April, this will be £96.35 per week.

 The average earning an employee has to earn to receive these payments is likely to increase too.
 However, we don't yet know what these will be.

 These increases are lower than we've seen in recent years.
 This is undoubtedly a result of the coronavirus pandemic.
-The family-friendly payment usually increase from the 4th April, SSP usually increases on the 6th April.
+The family-friendly payment usually increases from the 4th of April, and SSP usually increases on the 6th of April.
 These dates may still change, so keep an eye out for an announcement of this change.

 - Business Advice